thenativeweb/node-cqrs-domain/README.md

 	  payload: 'payload'

 	  // optional
-	  description: 'firstname should always be set'
+	  description: 'firstname should always be set',

+	  // optional, default Infinity, all pre-conditions will be sorted by this value
+	  priority: 1
 	}, function (data, aggregate, callback) {
 	  // data is the command data
 	  // aggregate is the aggregate object